 East Baton Rouge Parish / Greater Baton Rouge Area

 Louisiana is unique due to the many peoples who settled here.
-Along with each group came unique customs and foods that have melded one very diverse culture.
+Along with each group came unique customs and foods that have melded into one very diverse culture.
 Baton Rouge is the epitome of this melting pot and this wonderful mix of heritage is what gives Louisianans their "joie de vivre" (love of life).
-These warm and friendly folks are always anxious to share their way of life with visitors and newcomers alike!
+And these warm and friendly folks are always anxious to share their way of life with visitors and newcomers alike!

 Located in East Baton Rouge Parish, Baton Rouge is an incorporated city within what is known as the Greater Baton Rouge Area.
 This name mostly refers to the combined City – Parish form of government, but it also refers to the city plus all surrounding areas.
 Some of the other towns within the parish of East Baton Rouge are Baker, Zachary and Central.